-16. Teach, supervise and assess students and other professionals a. do so fairly and respectfully using agreed criteria a. meet your professional obligation to teach, train and mentor other Social Workers in specified practice areas.
+16. Teach, supervise and assess students and other professionals a. do so fairly and respectfully using agreed criteria meet your professional obligation to teach, train and mentor other Medical Scientists and other health professionals in specified practice areas.

 When you are involved in teaching, supervision and assessment: